TTC-ENW/learning_and_reference/README.md

 # Learning and Reference
-How-tos and examples.
+How-tos, examples, and resources.
 Please feel free to add your own or add to existing material.

 ## Contents